 Let’s face it.
 Gifts are usually the reason our children get so excited about Christmas.
 How much fun is it to unwrap a package or pull the tissue paper out of a gift bag?
 There’s anticipation, suspense, and excitement, especially if the present is something they’ve been waiting to receive!

 Today I’m sharing a fun way to channel some of that gift-opening enthusiasm into illustrating the true meaning of Christmas.
-It originated with my aunt; she discussed it with my mom, who shared the thought with me.
-I did a brief post on this a few years ago, but wanted to flesh out the concept a little more.
-It’s a perfect teaching opportunity for your own family during this season, or it could even be used as a Sunday School or children’s church lesson.
+It originated with my aunt.
+She discussed it with my mom, who shared the thought with me.
+It’s a perfect teaching opportunity for your own family during this season – or it could even be used as a Sunday School or children’s church lesson.

 That Bible verse is a great starting point for this lesson.
 A simple explanation of the plan of salvation can be followed by a discussion of the blessings we receive when we accept Jesus as our Savior.

 To bring this thought to life, take a box and fill it with some of the items listed below – physical things that represent those blessings.
 Then wrap the box and put it under the Christmas tree.
 Or you could wrap each item individually and have a different child open each package.
 You can use all ten, or just pick and choose the ones you want, based on the ages of the children.

 If you’re doing this at home, set aside time on Christmas Eve or Christmas Day to open these presents with your family.
 Discuss how each item depicts a gift we receive at salvation.

 “I, even I, am He that blotteth out thy transgressions for mine own sake, and will not remember thy sins.” ~Isaiah 43:25